 Despite delays, timing just right for Tupac biopic star

-In this June 5, 2017 photo, Demetrius Shipp Jr. poses for a portrait at the "All Eyez on Me" junket at the Four Seasons Hotel in Beverly Hills, Calif.
-Shipp portrays the late rapper Tupac Shakur, who was killed in 1996.
+Demetrius Shipp Jr. poses for a portrait at the “All Eyez on Me” junket at the Four Seasons Hotel in Beverly Hills, Calif.

 Comments